rx-angular/rx-angular/libs/cdk/coercing/docs/Readme.md

 - ✅

-# RxAngular Coercing operators
+# RxAngular Coercing helpers

-There are:
+**Factories:**
+- coerceObservable
+- coerceDistinctObservable
+- coerceAllFactory

+**Operators:**
+- coerceObservableWith
--
+- coerceDistinctWith

 In the section usage we will go into more detail.

-## Marble Diagram

 ## Setup